 The Cxbladder sampling process is simple and only takes a few minutes, with courier pick-up coordinated in collaboration with our Customer Service team.
 A special preservative in the Cxbladder test kit means that your urine sample can be transported safely back to our certified laboratories for analysis.
 Refrigeration is not needed.

-How do I request a Cxbladder Patient In-Home Test?
+How do I request a Cxbladder Patient In-Home Sampling System?

-Cxbladder In-Home Tests must be ordered by your Urologist.
+Cxbladder In-Home Sampling Systems must be ordered by your Urologist.
 Speak to your Doctor or contact us directly for more information.

 Phone: 1-855-CXBLADR (1-855-292-5237)